-14.8.1 Heating and Cooling
+13.8.1 Heating and Cooling

 1. What relationship is there between the 'can cozy' and some planetary characteristic of Venus, or Earth, or Mars?
-(5 points)
+(10 points)

-2. If you had conducted this experiment in July, how might your results differ from those we have obtained during mid-March?
-What if you had conducted this experiment in mid-September?
+2. If you had conducted this experiment in July, how might your results differ from those we have obtained during at this time of year?
+What if you had conducted this experiment in mid-December?
 (5 points)

-14.8.2 Daytime Observations
+13.8.2 Daytime Observations